 Q. Why can’t the U-M use revenue from these self-funded areas to pay for academics and help keep tuition lower?

 A. With very few exceptions, the revenue generated in these self-funded areas is required to be spent in those areas.
 Patient revenue at the U-M Health System must be used to pay expenses in the health system.
 Donors often specify how their gifts to the university be spent.

-For example, the U-M endowment actually is a collection of about 9,100 separate funds.
-One quarter of those funds is designated to support work at the U-M Health System and can only be used to support research, patient care or other purposes specified by the donors.
-About one fifth of the endowment is specified for student financial aid.
+For example, the U-M endowment actually is a collection of about 12,000 separate funds.
+About 20 percent of U-M’s endowment is restricted for Michigan Medicine and can only be used to support research, patient care or other purposes specified by the donors.
+About 22% of the endowment is specified for student financial aid.